-Also, the Mozambican banking system has in place a Deposit Guarantee Fund (Fundo de Garantia de Depósitos - the "FGD"), as established by Decree No. 4/2010, of 11 March, the objective of which is to refund deposits made in credit institutions who cannot make such refunds, whether for reasons directly related to their financial situation or because their licence has been revoked.
+It should also be mentioned that the Mozambican banking system has in place a Deposit Guarantee Fund (Fundo de Garantia de Depósitos) (the "FGD"), as established by Decree no. 49/2010, the objective of which is to refund deposits made in credit institutions, which cannot make such refunds, whether for reasons directly related to their financial situation or because their licence has been revoked.
 This fund is financed through periodic contributions made by credit institutions.
 The FGD currently guarantees up to 20,000.00 MT per depositor per credit institution.

-Finally, due to the frequency with which money laundering activities are undertaken through cross-border bank transfers, the applicable legislation expressly requires that banks: (i) identify and verify the identity of the correspondent bank; (ii) gather sufficient information pertaining to the correspondent bank in order to understand the nature of its business and determine, in light of publicly available information, its reputation and the nature of its supervision; (iii) obtain necessary approvals from correspondent bank's management in order to establish the correspondent relationship, and document in writing the responsibilities of the correspondent and client bank; (iv) ensure that the client bank verifies the identity of, and applies all continuous monitoring measures regarding, clients with direct access to accounts in the correspondent bank; and (v) ensure that that bank is authorised to disclose the necessary identification details of its customers.
+Finally, due to the risk of money laundering activities being undertaken through cross-border bank transfers, the applicable legislation expressly requires that banks: (i) identify and verify the identity of the correspondent bank; (ii) gather sufficient information pertaining to the correspondent bank in order to understand the nature of its business and determine, in light of publicly available information, its reputation and the nature of its supervision; (iii) obtain necessary approvals from the correspondent bank's management in order to establish the correspondent relationship, and document in writing the responsibilities of the correspondent and client bank; (iv) ensure that the client bank verifies the identity of, and applies all continuous monitoring measures regarding, clients with direct access to accounts in the correspondent bank; as well as (v) ensure that bank is authorised to disclose the necessary identification details of its customers.

-Law No. 14/2013, of 12 August (which approves the Anti-Money Laundering Law) establishes the legal framework and preventative and suppression measures with regard to the use of the financial system and non-financial entities for the purpose of money laundering and financing terrorism.
-In essence, the Law establishes certain duties on financial institutions, such as the duty to identify and verify the identity of their customers, to notify the Mozambican Financial Information Office (Gabinete de Informação Financeira de Moçambique - the "GIFiM") of any suspicious transactions, to abstain from effecting transactions in the event there are grounds to suspect a crime, and to cooperate with the legal authorities, among others.
-Additionally, Decree No. 66/2014, of 29 October (Regulation on the Anti-Money Laundering Law) establishes the procedures to implement the prevention and suppression measures laid down in the Money Laundering Law.
-In this regard, the BM issued Notice No. 04/GBM/2015, which establishes the guidelines for, and steers financial institutions in regard to, the prevention of these types of crime.
+Law no. 14/2013 (which approves the Law on the Prevention of Money Laundering) establishes the legal framework and preventative and suppression measures with regard to the use of the financial system and non-financial entities for the purpose of money laundering and financing terrorism.
+In essence, the Law establishes certain duties on financial institutions, such as the duty: to identify and verify the identity of their customers; to notify the Mozambican Financial Information Office (Gabinete de Informação Financeira de Moçambique) (the "GIFiM") of any suspicious transactions; to refrain from effecting transactions in the event there are grounds to suspect a crime; and to cooperate with the legal authorities, among others.

+Additionally, Decree no. 66/2014 of 29 October 2014 (Regulation on the Prevention of Money Laundering) establishes the procedures to implement the prevention and suppression measures laid down in the Law on the Prevention Money Laundering.
+In this regard, it is worth mentioning that the BM issued Notice no. 04/GBM/2015, which establishes the guidelines for, and steers financial institutions in regard to, the prevention of these types of crime.